syncfusion-content/xamarin.android-docs/xamarin-android/SfCarousel/overview.md

 # Overview

-Essential SfCarousel control for Xamarin.Android is a user interface providing rich visual navigation experience of image data.
+Essential® SfCarousel control for Xamarin.Android is a user interface providing rich visual navigation experience of image data.
 Also provides efficient customization of items and interactive navigation features.

 ![](images/carousel.png)